elatov/elatov.github.io/_posts/2013-02-13-installing-musiccabinet-on-top-of-subsonic.md

 ### 3. Download and Extract MusicCabinet

-This is pretty easy, let&#8217;s create a temporary directory and download the install file there:
+This is pretty easy, let's create a temporary directory and download the install file there:

 	$ mkdir files